 team by filling out the form below!

-AI product design starts with understanding what the system is being asked to do and for whom.
-Before any interface work begins, the research maps the user’s workflow, identifies where AI adds genuine value, and defines what a correct versus incorrect AI output looks like to that specific user.
-This is different from standard UX research because the design has to account for model behavior, not just user behavior.
+Research for an AI product maps the user’s workflow, identifies where AI adds genuine value, and defines what a correct versus incorrect output looks like to the specific user making decisions.
+Standard UX research accounts for user behavior.
+AI product design has to account for model behavior as well.

 Concept development for AI interfaces focuses on how the product handles uncertainty before it handles success.
-The most important design decisions are what happens when the model is wrong, when it is uncertain, and when the user disagrees with its output.
-These scenarios are designed explicitly in the concept phase rather than discovered during testing.
+The most important design decisions are what happens when the model is wrong, uncertain, or disagreed with, and these are designed explicitly in the concept phase, not discovered during testing.

-AI prototypes test real model behavior with real users.
-The critical step is building prototypes that include actual model outputs rather than static placeholder responses, so user testing surfaces how people respond to real uncertainty, real errors, and real latency.
+Prototypes for AI products include actual model outputs, not static placeholder responses.
+Testing with real model behavior surfaces how users respond to real uncertainty, real errors, and real latency, which placeholder testing never reveals.
 The difference between a prototype with fake AI responses and one with real model outputs is the difference between testing the layout and testing the product.

-Testing AI interfaces requires designing test scenarios around edge cases and failure states, not just successful interactions.
-Effective testing protocols include tasks where the model is uncertain, where the model is wrong, and where the user needs to override the AI recommendation.
+Testing AI interfaces requires scenarios around edge cases and failure states, not just successful interactions.
+The test set must include tasks where the model is uncertain, where it is wrong, and where the user needs to override the recommendation.
 Designs that only work when the model is correct are not production-ready.

-Design handoff for AI products includes specifications for every state the interface enters during a model interaction: loading, response, low confidence, error, empty, and override.
-Component documentation that covers all of these states allows development teams to build accurately without returning for clarification on edge cases that were not anticipated during the design phase.
+Design handoff for AI products includes interaction specifications for every model state, not only the success path.
+Component documentation that covers failure and edge cases allows development teams to build accurately without returning for clarification on edge cases that were not anticipated during design.

-AI products change as the underlying models improve.
-An interface designed around a model’s current accuracy level needs to be reconsidered when that accuracy improves significantly.
-Confidence indicators and uncertainty signals should be built as adjustable parameters that can be recalibrated when the model changes, without requiring the interface architecture to be rebuilt from the ground up.
+AI products change as the underlying models improve, which means the interface assumptions from the previous model may not hold after a significant retrain.
+Confidence indicators and uncertainty signals should be built as adjustable parameters, recalibrated when the model changes, without rebuilding the architecture.

 User Consent

-Consent mechanisms in AI products are frequently buried in legal language that no user actually reads, which means consent is technically obtained but not informed.
-The interface fix is contextual: explain data usage at the moment data is being collected, not in a policy document accessed from a footer link.
-Opt-in must be explicit rather than pre-checked, revocation must be accessible at any point in the product, and the user must be able to see specifically which AI features use their data and what happens when they withdraw permission.
+Consent mechanisms in AI products are frequently buried in legal language that no user reads, which means consent is technically obtained but not informed.
+The fix is contextual: explain data usage at the moment of collection, not in a policy document accessed from a footer.
+Opt-in must be explicit, revocation accessible at any point, and users must be able to see which AI features use their data.

 Data Protection

 Data minimization means collecting only what the AI system needs to function, not everything that might be useful later.
-The interface should make it visible what data is being collected and why, rather than operating on background data the user never consented to or forgot they consented to.
-For healthcare AI products, this intersects directly with HIPAA requirements, where the interface must enforce role-based data access and maintain audit trails for every data interaction that touches patient records.
+The interface should make data collection visible and explicit, showing users what is collected and why, rather than operating on background data they never consented to or forgot they consented to.

 Protecting Against Bias

-Algorithmic bias in AI interfaces is difficult to address because it is often invisible until a specific user group encounters it.
-The interface-level response is threefold: test model outputs across demographic segments before launch, design reporting mechanisms that let users flag outputs they believe are biased or incorrect, and surface the data sources behind each recommendation so users can evaluate whether the input data itself is skewed.
-An AI interface that presents every recommendation as neutral without surfacing the basis for it gives the user no way to catch a bias the testing missed.
+Algorithmic bias in AI interfaces is often invisible until a specific user group encounters it.
+Addressing it at the interface level means testing model outputs across demographic segments before launch, building mechanisms for users to flag biased outputs, and surfacing the data sources behind each recommendation.
+An AI interface that presents every recommendation as neutral gives the user no way to catch a bias the testing missed.

 Accountability